B-Vwj/B-Vwj/README.md

 - 💬 Ask me about: My past engineering internships (High-school and beyond!)

 - ⚡ Fun fact: I :two_hearts: learning new languages.
 Ever since middle school, I started studying Japanese and have also picked up Korean and Chinese!
+(Also took about 3 - 4 years worth of French in High School)

 - 😄 Pronouns: He / Him / His